 Do food intolerances get worse with age?

 Food intolerances certainly change over time, for better or for worse.
-Some people may outgrow food intolerances, while others may develop them.
+Some people may outgrow food intolerances, while other people develop allergies.
 As our digestive system ages, it becomes more difficult to break down foods.
 However, this isn’t the same thing as developing a food intolerance.

 How do you find out if you have a food intolerance?